dleitee/piroca/README.md

 # Piroca as a Service

-> Get names Brazilians give to d*ck
+Brazilians tend to give way too many names to :eggplant:.
+This is an effort on listing them all.

 ![eggplant](http://media.giphy.com/media/iMrHFdDEoxT5S/giphy.gif)

-Brazilians tend to give way too many names to `peepee`.
-This is an effort on listing them all.
+## Motivation
+Common use cases for PIROCA are badwords filtering and nice typography tattoos.

+## I Find This Offensive™
+Due it's very nature, it's pretty obvious that the content of the list may be offensive.
+Think of it as [shutterstock's List of Dirty, Naughty, Obscene, and Otherwise Bad Words](https://github.com/shutterstock/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), but focused on a more specific "subject".

+Now seriously, if you feel offended, my apologies.
+Give me a heads up and I'll take the repo out.

 ## Install
 ```